StefanoCretti/Network-Modeling-and-Simulation/source/README.txt

 ## HOW TO USE:
-- create model and set of parameters (if not already existing) using ModStruct and ParStruct respectively
+- create model and set of parameters (if not existing already) using ModStruct and ParStruct respectively
 - fill in the simulation grid
 - launch matlab in the folder
 - create simulation manager object